thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

       choosing: Choosing Gender
       instructions: Pick the gender of your %race %role

-Finally you'll want to add `Gender` to the end of `ATTRIBUTES` in `game.rb` and add `gender` to the list of requires before `game`.
+Finally you'll want to add `Gender` to the end of `TRAITS` in `game.rb` and add `gender` to the list of requires before `game`.

 ### Chapter 6 - Properly aligned

 ![selection](images/alignment.png?raw=true =600x)

-Now for the final attribute.
+Now for the final trait.
 Alignment determines how the actions you take in game will affect you.
 If you do things that contrast your alignment your god will be angry with you and the game will become more difficult.

 First let's follow suit and create a `data/alignments.yaml` file with the following: